-Three studies reported average duration of bracing treatment, which ranged from around 2 years $^{102, 104, 105}$ to around 3 years. $^{103}$ Three studies ended bracing and assessed outcomes at skeletal maturity, $^{96, 103, 106, 107}$ and another study ended bracing and assessed outcomes at either skeletal maturity or treatment failure (Cobb angle progression to $\geq 50^{\circ}$ ). $^{104, 105}$ One study ended bracing at skeletal maturity, and then assessed outcomes at 5 years post-randomization (at which point all patients were at least 2 years post-skeletal maturity). $^{102}$
+Three studies reported average duration of bracing treatment, which ranged from around 2 years102, 104, 105 to around 3 years.
+Three studies ended bracing and assessed outcomes at skeletal maturity, 96, 103, 106, 107 and another study ended bracing and assessed outcomes at either skeletal maturity or treatment failure (Cobb angle progression to $\geq 50^{\circ}$ ).
+One study ended bracing at skeletal maturity, and then assessed outcomes at 5 years postrandomization (at which point all patients were at least 2 years postskeletal maturity).

 Exercise treatment.
-Two studies of physiotherapeutic scoliosis-specific exercise met our inclusion criteria; one good-quality RCT and one fair-quality CCT (Table 7).
+Two studies of physiotherapeutic scoliosis-specific exercise met our inclusion criteria; one good-quality RCT and one fair-quality CCT (Table 9).
 Both studies were conducted in Italy, and used control groups whose participants were assigned a general exercise regimen (not designed to treat scoliosis).

 The RCT included 110 adolescents with AIS who were randomized to receive either an active self-correction physical therapy program focused on scoliosis and tailored to each patient's curve, or a general exercise program.
 Participants received one 60-minute session per week, with instructions for home exercise, from study enrollment to skeletal maturity.
 Outcomes were assessed at baseline, at the end of treatment, and at 12 months.
-The primary outcome of the study was spinal curve described with Cobb angle on X-ray.
-Secondary outcomes were measures of trunk rotation assessed via scoliometer, and health-related quality of life outcomes assessed by self-administered paper survey using the SRS-22 Italian version.
+The primary outcome of the study was spinal curve described with Cobb angle on x-ray.
+Secondary outcomes were measures of trunk rotation assessed via scoliometer and health-related quality of life outcomes assessed by self-administered paper survey using the SRS-22 Patient Questionnaire, Italian version.

-Inclusion criteria included AIS patients with Cobb angle 10 to 25 degrees of major curve, skeletally immature (Risser sign 0 or 1), and age greater than 10 years.
-People with non-idiopathic scoliosis or other serious illness, leg-length discrepancy greater than 1 centimeter, lower limb deformities, cardiac or respiratory dysfunction, previous spinal surgery, or cognitive impairment were excluded.
+Inclusion criteria included AIS patients with a major curve with a Cobb angle of 10° to 25°, skeletally immature (Risser sign, 0 or 1), and older than age 10 years.
+Persons with nonidiopathic scoliosis or other serious illness, leg-length discrepancy greater than 1 cm, lower limb deformities, cardiac or respiratory dysfunction, previous spinal surgery, or cognitive impairment were excluded.
 To recruit the participants, the authors assessed 209 consecutively seen patients of a specialist rehabilitation clinic for eligibility.
-Of these, 110 were found eligible, 18 refused consent to participate and 81 were ineligible.
+Of these, 110 were found eligible, 18 refused consent to participate, and 81 were ineligible.
 Patients were blinded to the study hypothesis but were not blinded to their treatment assignment group.
 Physical therapists and physiatrists could not be blinded to treatment assignment, but the principal investigator and biostatistician were both blinded.

-Analyses were conducted using intent-to-treat methods and included all participants lost to followup at both end of treatment and at 12-month followup.
+Analyses were conducted using intention-to-treat methods and included all participants lost to followup at both the end of treatment and at 12-month followup.
 Complete followup data was available on 90.9 percent of the intervention group (50/55) and 87.3 percent of the control group (48/55).
 Treatment fidelity was assessed by a physical therapist at each session.
 Adherence to home advice was assessed by patient diary, but results were not reported.
 Program completion was 94.5 percent in the intervention group (52/55) and 92.7 percent in the control group (51/55).